 It’s a beach towel, it’s a yoga towel, it’s a travel towel . . . and it’s made using 100 percent recycled materials (30 recycled plastic bottles per towel, to be exact).
 Nomadix designs its trendy towels to be hyper durable, lightweight, and quick drying so you can take them just about anywhere in the great outdoors.
-The eco-friendly line also offers equally sensible post-surf or swim ponchos for adults and children, as well as festival blankets made primarily from repurposed waste.
+The eco-friendly line also offers equally sensible post-surf or swim ponchos for adults and children, as well as festival blankets made with repurposed waste.

 Girlfriend Collective produces comfortable leggings, bike shorts, sports bras, and swimsuits using recycled polyester made from plastic bottles.
 In addition to being both stylish and sustainable, Girlfriend Collection’s activewear is also inclusive of different body types.
 Sizes range from XXS to 6XL—with maternity options—and are offered in various colors made with eco-friendly dyes.
 The packaging is 100 percent recycled and recyclable, too.